 Browse our articles on a variety of topics related to long term care (LTC) and the Federal Long Term Care Insurance Program (FLTCIP).
 Select a category to filter articles related to different topics.

-Osteoporosis, which causes thin and weakened bones, is a progressive disease that is a major health threat for our aging population.
+Osteoporosis, a progressive disease that causes thin and weakened bones, is a major health threat for our aging population.
 In fact, 54 million Americans have osteoporosis or low bone mass today.

 For many of us, arthritis is something that we associate with the elder people in our lives: parents or grandparents with stiff joints, aches and pains, or the nagging discomfort we may have written off as the effects of aging.